-- understand what being safe means and what makes a place safe, eg at home, at school, at the park, at the shops - know what a warning sign might look and feel like, eg butterflies in stomach, heart beating fast, shivering, feeling sick, can't move - understand what they can do if they experience warning signs, eg tell a trusted adult - recognise safe and unsafe situations and risk-taking.
-Use a range of examples such as riding a bike, rollercoaster ride, being lost at the Royal Show, talking to unknown people - understand what an emergency looks like and sounds like and know what they can do if an emergency occurs, eg tell a trusted adult, dial 000.
+- understand different feelings and emotions, eg happy, sad, scared, angry, surprised - show a variety of feelings and know that we all need to express our feelings and emotions - understand what being safe means and what makes a place safe.
+Reinforce in a range of environments, eg at home, at school, at the park, at the shops - know what a warning sign might look and feel like, eg seeing someone suddenly get angry, butterflies in tummy, heart beating fast, shivering, can't move - understand what they can do if they experience warning signs, eg tell a trusted adult - recognise safe and unsafe situations and risk-taking, eg using scissors, crossing the road, going on the monkey bar for the first time, talking to unknown people - understand what an emergency looks like and sounds like and know what they can do if one occurs, eg tell a trusted adult, dial 000.